kahing/goofys/README.md

 It's a Filey System instead of a File System because it makes minimal effort at being POSIX compliant.
-Particularly things that are difficult to support on S3 or would translate into more than one round-trip would either fail (random writes) or faked (no per-file permission). goofys does not have a on disk data cache, and consistency model is close-to-open.
+Particularly things that are difficult to support on `S3` or would translate into more than one round-trip would either fail (random writes) or faked (no per-file permission).
+Goofys does not have a on disk data cache, and consistency model is close-to-open.

 # License